particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### API users 2024-09-04

+From the Particle console you can now created and edit [API users](/getting-started/console/console#api-users).

 ### Logic and Ledger 2024-09-04

 The Logic and Ledger features are now generally available (no longer in beta).